-4. Loans past due for three months or more of \$1,166 million were included in loans and bills discounted.
+4. Loans and bills discounted include loans past due for three months or more of ± 241 million .

 Loans past due for three months or more are loans other than loans to bankrupt obligors and nonaccrual delinquent loans, for which the principal and/or interest payments are past due for three months or more.